Norrismi/tallGrassland/README.md

 ## Reflection

-Created Tall Grassland website after being tired of updating content in wordpress and also tired of paying someone else for a website that I could build on my own.<br />
+I created Tall Grassland website after being tired of updating content in wordpress and also tired of paying someone else for a website that I could build on my own.<br />

 Feeling the need to tackle React-Redux, this is the first project where I have implemented React-Redux.
 My knowledge has grown exponentially with this project, because every step needed further research inorder to overcome the task at hand.
 Something I felt was going to be straight forward like adding pictures, was not as easy as I thought, but I was able to incorporate react hooks and firebase storage. <br />